tauthethirtythird/io_qp2_rule_kor/readme.md

 Clearing 1, 2, 3 lines respectively send 0, 1, 2 attack

-Limited to `easy modes`: “0 combo single 一 +1 attack”, making clearing 1 line also have 1 attack efficiency, can be considered under specific circumstances
+Limited to `Easy mode`: “0 combo single 一 +1 attack”, making clearing 1 line also have 1 attack efficiency, can be considered under specific circumstances

-Clearing 4 lines sends 4 attack, falls under `special clears` (increases B2B count, used in `Surge attack`, see next chapter for details)
+Clearing 4 lines sends 4 attack, falls under `special clears` (increases B2B count, used in `Surge Attack`, see next chapter for details)

 This mode uses `All-Mini+` spin rules, a subtype of `All-Spin`, other than T every other tetromino's Spins also count as `special clears`
 Only T counts for a regular spin if it passes the 3-corner rule, with a base attack of `2*lines`, spins that don't fulfill 3-corner or non-T tetromino's that pass Immobile detection all count as Mini, with a base attack the same as normal clears, being `lines-1`